lzenner/themed_tweaks/themed_tweaks/readme.themed_tweaks_v2.english.txt

 BGEE/SoD - Remove errant references to PC being Bhaalspawn, like Entar
 ------------------------------------------------------------------------
 PROGRESS: BG1 in development, SoD yet to do
+If BG1NPC is to be installed, please do so before this component

 ------------------------------------------------------------------------
 PLANNED FUTURE ENHANCEMENTS